UMass Minutemen football

-The UMass Minutemen football team represents the University of Massachusetts in the NCAA Division I Football Bowl Subdivision (FBS).
-Massachusetts is the fourth oldest program in FBS.
-The Minutemen compete as an FBS independent.
-Since 1965, their home games have been played at Warren McGuirk Alumni Stadium on the university's campus in Hadley, Massachusetts.
+The UMass Minutemen football team represents the University of Massachusetts Amherst in the NCAA Division I Football Bowl Subdivision (FBS).
+The Minutemen compete as a member of the MAC.
+Since 1965, their home games have been played at Warren McGuirk Alumni Stadium on the university's campus in Amherst, Massachusetts.

 UMass began play in 1879 and have since appeared in three FCS National Championship games, winning the title in 1998.
 The Minutemen began a two-year Football Bowl Subdivision transition period in 2011, becoming bowl eligible in 2013.
-In March 2014, the Mid-American Conference and UMass announced an agreement for the Minutemen to leave the conference after the 2015 season due to UMass declining an offer to become a full member of the conference.
+UMass began its FBS tenure as an associate member of the Mid-American Conference (MAC) but left the conference after the 2015 season rather than become a full member.
+Afterwards, the Minutemen competed as an independent, however in February 2024 the UMass athletics department announced that they would rejoin the MAC as a full member, effective July 1, 2025.